COVID-19: Is poverty the real pandemic?

 Regarding individuals, the pope is mostly asking for awareness of the problem of poverty, solidarity, and small gestures to relieve the sufferings of those in need.
-For instance, during a morning homily in March, Pope Francis urged faithful not to forget about immigrants and the poor, even during the Covid-19 crisis.Moreover, in May, pope Francis referred to messages received by workers stating that they are often harshly exploited on the Italian countryside.
+For instance, during a morning homily in March, Pope Francis urged faithful not to forget about immigrants and the poor, even during the Covid-19 crisis.Moreover, in May, he referred to messages received by workers stating that they are often harshly exploited in the Italian countryside.
 On this occasion, the pope asked faithful to treat people with dignity, despite the fact that we are all undergoing a difficult situation due to coronavirus.

 Collaborate to counter poverty

 Pope Francis has asked European governments to make significant contributions to help the poor.
 They are encouraged to cancel country debts and to establish a universal basic wage.
 In addition, the Vatican and pope have also provided help themselves by making several donations.
 Finally, individuals are urged to make their personal difference to the situation of those in need.
 In order to solve the problem of poverty caused by Covid-19, however, the Church, states, and each one of us may have to join forces and collaborate to a much greater extent.

 Want to know more about similar topics?
 Create an account on our Dashboard and receive free updates.

 Coronavirus, Papa: “Il conto più pesante della pandemia lo pagano poveri e senzatetto”

 È una “pandemia sociale”: il Papa prega per le famiglie senza lavoro vittime degli usurai

 Papa: “Pandemia ci scuota.
 Opportunità per preparare domani di tutti, no a interessi di parte”